vendor rebates accounting treatment

 Recording Vendor Rebates

-When you receive a vendor rebate, it's not income; it's a reduction of the expense you incurred when you bought the goods.
-So, instead of booking it as revenue, you'll offset your inventory cost.
+Therefore, instead of booking it as revenue, you will offset your inventory cost.
 Dealing with different products, rates, or rebate thresholds can get complex.
 You'll need a detailed tracking system to apply each rebate correctly and in the right accounting period.

 Paying a Rebate to a Vendor

 Sometimes, you discount a vendor, maybe as part of a promotion or to encourage sales.
-In these cases, you're looking at a reduction in revenue or an increase in your sales expenses.
-It's important to write down the deal terms and record the rebates to show the real nature of the transaction.
+In these cases, you're likely to experience a reduction in revenue or an increase in your sales expenses.

 The Role of Accrual Accounting